Images protected by Greenhouse School Websites

 PHSCE

-This half term in PHSCE, our focus is relate.
+This half term in PHSCE, our focus is engage.

 We follow the myHappyMind program which is a whole-school approach to mental health and wellbeing that helps children understand how their brain works and how to take care of themselves mentally and emotionally.
 This scheme of work is science-based, grounded in neuroscience and positive psychology, and supported by research showing positive impact on children’s resilience and behaviour.
 It has been designed to build lifelong habits that support confidence, emotional regulation, relationships, gratitude and goal-setting.